Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

   };
 ```

- When you submit the form, the `contacts` state is updated with the form data.
+When you submit the form, the `contacts` state is updated with the new form state.

-Now that we have an array of contacts, let's display the contact details in a `ContacList` component.
+Now that we have an array of contacts, let's display each conctact info in a `ContacList` component.

 #### Pass `Contacts` state data as props to a React component.

- Last on the agenda is setting up the `ContactList.jsx` to display the `contacts` state data.
+ Last on the agenda is setting up the `ContactList.jsx` to display the `contacts state` data.

 create a `ContactList` file in `src/components` and export a simple `<div>` tag to prevent the app from breaking.

-pass `contacts` data as props to `contactList` component, use the same syntax as HTML attributes as we did for `addContact` in `ContactForm`, the `ContactList` component will receive the data as props.

-Import `ContactList` file into `App.js` and pass `contacts` data to as a parameter to `ContactList` component as shown below.
+Import `ContactList` file into `App.js` and pass `contacts` data as props to `contactList` component

 ```jsx
 import { useState } from "react";